PanioVaf/Lumos-Mer-Transmitter/README.md

-# Lumos-Mer-Transmitter
+# Lumos-Mer

-Autonomous Lighthouse with failure check
+This project describe an Autonomous Lighthouse with failure check.